 - Prof. Dr.-Ing.
 Habil.
 Gerhard Rigoll (Professor for Human - Machine Communication at TUM)

-Thanks to all participants, our top-level jury and our industrial and academic partners who made the TUM: Science Hackathon possible!
+Thanks to all participants, our top-level jury and our industrial and academic partners who made the TUM Science Hackathon possible!

 A very special thank you goes to all members of Taskforce CAP.
 Also thanks to Taskforce Marketing and to Moritz Huber from our partner university HFF for your contribution and power in realizing our virtual ideas for the Science Hack!

-This Science Hack focuses on “Human-Centered Technology”.
+This Science Hack focused on “Human-centered Technology”.
 The momentum of developing new technologies has been unbroken since the invention of the first computers and the resulting possibilities of digitalization.
 However, this impressive shift is only so helpful if people are at the very center of it.
 In other words, technological breakthroughs should serve people, improve their lives, and secure their future.
 Traditional technologies experience disruptions, are replaced by new ones, are subject to new requirements, expectations, and target groups.
 In the constant search for innovations by companies and scientific pioneers, however, numerous developments often do not follow human benefit, but merely trends.

 The challenge: Envision The Bike Experience of Tomorrow